dylanlan/dylanlan.github.io/_posts/2024-01-10-cursed-mail.md

 This game was just a silly way to recreate some personal frustration of trying to send a mail in-game.
 I hope you had fun, or at least learned something!

+If you figure out any of these riddles, feel free to DM `dylanlan2` on Discord, specifying which word was the problematic one for which puzzle number!
+Protein will happily (or reluctantly) offer a fresh Light Belt in-game for every correct answer!
+But he might yoink a Light Belt, for incorrect answers, so be careful!

 (Hint: the curse words can be in-game acronym keywords that get expanded to a word or phrase)

-(Coming soon, perhaps: clearer screenshots on desktop)